obazl/dev_ocaml/docs/refman/rules/rules_ocaml.md

               <a href="#ocaml_archive-deps">deps</a>, <a href="#ocaml_archive-doc">doc</a>, <a href="#ocaml_archive-linkopts">linkopts</a>, <a href="#ocaml_archive-linkshared">linkshared</a>, <a href="#ocaml_archive-msg">msg</a>, <a href="#ocaml_archive-opts">opts</a>)
 </pre>

 Generates an OCaml archive file.
+Provides: [OcamlArchiveProvider](providers_ocaml.md#ocamlarchiveprovider)

 **ATTRIBUTES**